Algorithm Design and Stronger Guarantees for the Improving Multi-Armed Bandits Problem: Conclusion

 \section{Conclusion}

-In this work, we provided stronger beyond worst-case guarantees for the improving multi-armed bandits problem.
+We provide beyond worst-case guarantees for the improving multi-armed bandits problem.
 Employing the lens of data-driven algorithm design, we show that using sampled instances from a distribution, we can find algorithms that are near-optimal for instances arising from {\em that} distribution.
-We introduced two novel and interesting families of algorithms.
-Our first family achieves stronger competitive ratios that depend on the strength of concavity of the reward curves, and the second achieves a best-of-both-worlds guarantee which prior techniques in the literature fail to achieve.
+We introduce two novel and interesting families of algorithms.
+Our first family achieves stronger competitive ratios that depend on the strength of concavity of the reward curves, and the second achieves a best-of-both-worlds guarantee on benign as well as worst-case instances which prior techniques in the literature fail to achieve. \looseness-1

+Our work opens up several directions for future research.
+It would be interesting to extend our notion of strength of concavity to more refined arm-dependent and piecewise structures with unknown switching times, where techniques for ``tracking regret'' \cite{herbster2001tracking,sharma2020learning} might be helpful.
+Our best-of-both-worlds results mirror known ``benign'' regimes where sublinear regret is possible, but it would be interesting to determine the precise necessary and sufficient conditions for achieving sub-linear regret in improving bandits.
+Computationally efficient implementation and sample complexity lower bounds are concrete questions raised by our offline-to-online hyperparameter transfer results.
+Finally, it would be interesting to develop similar guarantees for variants of the improving bandits model studied in the literature, including stochastic (arm reward means are concave non-decreasing, with sub-Gaussian variance) and restless (arms evolve with time, not pulls) versions.